cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

   ![Tracker indication](/images/tracker_indication.jpg)

 - You can monitoring the process by the messages appearing at the top.
-  If on one of the frames you changed one or more objects you will see a message that the initialization of changes is taking place, the objects that you do not change are already on the server and therefore do not require initialization.
+  If you change one or more objects, before moving to the next frame, you will see a message that the objects states initialization is taking place.
+The objects that you do not change are already on the server and therefore do not require initialization.
 After the objects are initialized, tracking will occur.

   ![Tracker pop-up window](/images/tracker_pop-up_window.jpg)